-pumpkin is good for wt. loss too as it has less calorie for more food and is reported to lessen fat absorbtion by the body from other food sources too....( so it's good to have lots of kaddu ki sabzi with puri as the fat from puri will not be absorbed completely ..:))..
+Pumpkin is good for wt. loss too as it has less calorie for more food and is reported to lessen fat absorbtion by the body from other food sources too (so it's good to have lots of kaddu ki sabzi with puri as the fat from puri will not be absorbed completely.
+You get my point.

-here i have used raw pumpkin which has fresh green skin and a yellow flesh.....so no need to remove the skin and you get the carotenes too.......
+Here I have used raw pumpkin which has fresh green skin and a deep yellow flesh, so no need to remove the skin and you get the carotenes too.

-recipe is simple and has a southern touch as it has curry patta in it ( which is good for wt. loss too) addition of tamarind water adds to the antioxidant content.......in a tasty yummy way.....
+Recipe is simple and can be made with a southern touch if you add curry patta in it (which is good for wt. loss too) addition of tamarind extract adds to the antioxidant content.
+Deliciuous food that is superbly healthy too.

 recipe is simple and needs a few ingredients..